Joaquin Domagoso: Acting career

 In 2019, Domagoso signed a contract with GMA Artist Center (now Sparkle) and became a semi-regular cast of the defunct variety show Studio 7.
 He later became a mainstay in All-Out Sundays since 2020.

 In 2021, Domagoso was paired with Cassy Legaspi in the romantic comedy series First Yaya and its continuation, First Lady.

 On November 23, 2022, Domagoso won the Best Actor award for his performance in That Boy In The Dark, directed by Adolf Alix Jr., at the 16th Toronto Film and Script Awards in Toronto, Canada.
 On December 23, 2022, Domagoso received another award as Best Actor at the 2022 Five Continents International Film Festival (FCIFF), an online festival in Venezuela.
 On December 26, he also won the Best Actor award at the Boden International Film Festival (BIFF) 2022 of Sweden.
 On February 2, 2023, he was awarded the Best Youth Actor Award at the 2023 New York Independent Cinema Awards.
 Domagoso has been recognized as the "Iconic Young Actor Ace of the Year" and "Promising Young Actor of the Year" by the Global Iconic Aces Awards 2022, and the 2022 Philippine Faces of Success, respectively.
 On February 22, 2023, Domagoso received an "Ani ng Dangal" trophy by the National Commission for Culture and the Arts (NCCA) during an awarding ceremony in the 15th Ani ng Dangal Awards held at the Ceremonial Hall of Malacañang Palace for winning Best Actor awards in the aforementioned international film festivals.

-In 2023, Domagoso and his father Isko Moreno, appeared in an action series Black Rider.
-In 2024, Domagoso appeared in a legal drama series Lilet Matias: Attorney-at-Law.
+In 2023, Domagoso and his father Isko Moreno, appeared in the action series Black Rider.
+In 2024, Domagoso appeared in the legal drama series Lilet Matias: Attorney-at-Law.